kubeflow/kubeflow/components/pvc-viewer/README.md

   name: pvcviewer-sample
   namespace: kubeflow-user-example-com
 spec:
-  # The podTemplate is applied to the deployment.Spec.Template.Spec
+  # The podSpec is applied to the deployment.Spec.Template.Spec
   # and thus, represents the core viewer's application
-  podTemplate:
+  podSpec:
     # Your pod spec here
   service:
     # Specifies the application's target port used by the Service